MikeHesser/qlock/README.md

-# QClock - Word Clock Display
+# Qlock - Word Clock Display

 A beautiful web-based word clock that displays time using words instead of numbers.
 The clock is available in both German and Swedish languages.

 ## Overview

-QClock is a digital word clock implementation that represents time by highlighting words in a grid of letters.
+Qlock is a digital word clock implementation that represents time by highlighting words in a grid of letters.
 Instead of showing "3:25", it displays "ES IST FÜNF VOR HALB VIER" (German) or equivalent phrases in Swedish.

 ## Features